daanklijn/pydra/README.md

 `pip install pydrasynth`

 Pydra (inspired by [Hydra](https://github.com/ojack/hydra)) is a visual synthesizer that is able to generate beautiful visual patterns.
-You have a wide range of functions available that interact with eachother and allows for endless posibilities.
+You have a wide range of functions available that interact with each other and allows for endless posibilities.
 Below, a few examples are given to get you started.

 ## Getting started